-Max Fisher, an international reporter and columnist for The New York Times, kicked off a debate last month about the “Latin Americanization” of the U.S. being the “defining trend of our time, arguably even more than right-wing populism.”
-Fisher later deleted his post and apologized, saying he hadn’t intended to imply that U.S. problems come… Read More Spotting Trends: ‘Bad Hombres’ in the News
+Max Fisher, an international reporter and columnist for The New York Times, kicked off a debate last month about the “Latin Americanization” of the U.S. … Read More Spotting Trends: ‘Bad Hombres’ in the News

-Citation Becker, Marc.
+Becker, Marc.
 The FBI in Latin America: The Ecuador Files.
 Radical Perspectives : A Radical History Review Book Series.
-Durham ; London: Duke University Press, 2017.
+Durham ; London: Duke University Press, 2017.… Read More The FBI in Latin America: The Ecuador Files: Becker

 Bloomberg Businessweek, March 28 — April 3, 2016 Susan Lamy and her husband, Jean Pierre, owned a successful interior design business in Westport, Conn., but they still worried about how they would make ends meet in retirement.
 “Just paying for the basic necessities was killing us, and we could see that there was no way… Read More Greetings From Gringolandia